Safely View a Solar Eclipse

 • Pinhole projection is a safe way to view the sun in indirect fashion; Exploratorium provides instruction on "How to Build a Sun Viewer" and other methods of safely viewing the sun

-The range is from two to seven eclipses each year, according to EarthSky.
+The range is from four to seven eclipses each year, according to EarthSky.

 • One calendar year has a minimum of four eclipses, two solar and two lunar